 9. Seattle Gets Less Rain Than New York

 Summers (June-September) are reliably dry and gorgeous.
 18-27°C, long daylight hours, clear skies.
-This is when Seattle is at its absolute best.
+This is Seattle at its absolute best.

 10. Layers, Not Heavy Coats

-Seattle weather changes rapidly.
+Seattle weather shifts fast.
 A foggy 12°C morning can become a sunny 22°C afternoon.
 The formula: a t-shirt, a light sweater or flannel, and a waterproof shell jacket.
-Seattleites don't carry umbrellas — they consider it a tourist flag.
+Seattleites don't carry umbrellas — they read as a tourist flag.
 A good rain jacket is all you need.

 11. Even in Summer, Bring a Jacket

 Evenings near the water get cold.
-Puget Sound creates a breeze that drops temperatures 5-8 degrees after sunset.
-I learned this the hard way watching sunset from the Bainbridge ferry in a t-shirt.
+Puget Sound sends up a breeze that drops temperatures 5-8 degrees after sunset.
+Anyone watching the sunset from the Bainbridge ferry in a t-shirt learns this quickly — pack the layer and enjoy the view instead.

 Sightseeing